213 A Remorseful Heart

 1 Through the judgment of God’s words, I saw the true face of my own corruption.
 Though I believed in God and read His words, my heart did not yearn for the truth.
 What I gave, what I gave up, what I spent—it was all tainted with base motives.
 I wished only to be blessed by God; I never truly loved God.
 God’s merciless judgment and trials laid me bare.
 I was negative, passive, self-destructive, still preoccupied with my prospects and fate.
 I looked upon my decadence, the ugliness of my corruption, my greedy desires, and my false countenance—how could I not be loathed by God?

 2 Reflecting on myself in the light of God’s words, my mind was suddenly enlightened: All of God’s words are the truth—it’s just that I had been remiss in my pursuit.
 There had been no change in my disposition, I still lived by the poisons of Satan.
 I was selfish, crafty, deceitful and slapdash—where was my fear of God?
 I was profoundly corrupt, I bore no semblance to man, and yet still I wished to be blessed by God.
 How foolish I was!
-I did not know the holiness and righteousness of God.
+I was blind, I did not know God’s disposition.
 I looked back on the path I had taken: Where was there any genuine testimony?
 There was regret in my heart, I truly repented to God.
 I wished only to pursue the truth and begin anew.

 3 God’s judgment saved me, it cleansed my corruption.
 His words judged, chastised, and tested me, expelling my motivation to be blessed.
 I understood that life only has value and meaning when one has gained the truth.
 Trusting that all God does is righteous, I should obey Him absolutely.
 God has endured pain and humiliation, He expresses the truth to save man.
 Yet I had repaid Him nothing; my heart was filled with regret and anxiety.
 How could I let God continue His agonized yearning and waiting?
 Whether I would be blessed or suffer misfortune, I resolved to perform my duty properly, to complete my mission and testify to God.